ladakh permit guide foreign riders 2026

 How to Get Your PAP as a Foreign Rider

-The official LAHDC permit portal exists, but foreign nationals face a practical problem.
-The payment gateway frequently rejects non-Indian bank cards.
-The process also requires a registered travel agent or local sponsor.
-In practice, almost all foreign riders obtain their PAP through a registered agent in Leh.
+The official LAHDC permit portal exists, but foreign nationals face a consistent practical problem: the payment gateway frequently rejects non-Indian bank cards.
+In practice, almost all foreign riders obtain their PAP through a registered travel agent in Leh — this is not optional, it is the required process for foreign nationals.

-• The permit is valid for 7 days per restricted zone and is renewable if you need more time.
+• The permit is valid for 7 days per restricted zone and is renewable at the DC Office if you need more time.

 • Print 8–10 copies before leaving Leh.
-Checkpoints keep one each; you will not get them back.
+Army checkpoints keep one each.
+You will never get them back.

-• The permit must explicitly list every zone you intend to visit — Nubra, Pangong, Hanle (Zone 13) must each be named.
+• The permit must explicitly list every zone you intend to visit — Nubra, Pangong, and Hanle (Zone 13) must each be named on the same document.

-• All visitors pay a one-time Ladakh Environment Fee of ₹400 per person.
+• All visitors pay a one-time Ladakh Environment Fee of ₹400 per person, plus a Red Cross fee of ₹100.

-• Send your passport copy and itinerary dates to us at least 2 weeks before arrival during peak season so we can begin processing ahead of time.
+• Send us your passport copy and travel dates at least 2 weeks before arrival during peak season so we can begin the process before you land.

 ⛔ PAP Required